-In California, almost all DUIs are charged under one of two laws: Vehicle Code 23152(a), which says you were clearly impaired by alcohol or drugs, or 23152(b), which says that you had a blood alcohol concentration (BAC) of .08% or higher while driving.
-Of these, 23152(b) is the most common, and the most common way of testing your BAC is using a breath test device, such as a PAS.
+In California, almost all DUIs get charged under California Vehicle Code (CVC) §23152(b), which says that you had a blood alcohol concentration (BAC) of .08% or higher while driving.
+The most common way of testing your BAC is using a breath test device, such as a PAS.

-The results of your breath test can seem definitive—after all, they “prove” how much alcohol was in your system.
-But they aren’t always right.
-The equipment itself can be inaccurate, the officers giving you the test can make mistakes, and there are many reasons why you would get a false positive that “proves” you were over the limit even though you weren’t.
+The results of your breath test can seem definitive, but they aren’t always right.
+The equipment itself can be inaccurate, the officers giving you the test can make mistakes, and there are many reasons you would get a false positive that “proves” you were over the limit even though you weren’t.

-PAS stands for Preliminary Alcohol Screening, and it’s used during traffic stops while investigating a potential DUI.
+PAS stands for preliminary alcohol screening and primarily gets used during traffic stops investigating a potential DUI.
 The PAS uses a small portable breath test device that officers can use with minimal training.
-It’s typically done before the arrest, often within minutes of pulling you over.
-Officers will use the results of the PAS to consider whether to arrest you for DUI or not.
+Police usually administer the test before the arrest, often within minutes of pulling you over, and they will use the results of the PAS to consider whether to arrest you for DUI or not.

 Technically, prosecutors can seek a DUI conviction with or without a breath test.
-But it’s much easier to convict you if they have a test showing that your BAC was above the legal limit, or .08% in most cases.
-If they don’t have this key evidence (or another similar test, like a blood test) then they have to prove that you were physically or mentally impaired by whatever alcohol you consumed.
-In some cases, they need to prove that you were drinking at all.
+But it’s much easier to convict you if they have a test showing that your BAC was above the legal limit.
+If they don’t have this key evidence or another similar test like a blood test, then they have to prove that you were physically or mentally impaired by whatever alcohol you consumed.

 This is why the test results matter so much.
 Whether or not the prosecutor has breath test evidence can be the difference between convicting you and letting you go.